makinacorpus/django_pyoidc/docs/settings.rst

 Calls the provided function on user login.
 The function is called if the login is successful.

-This function takes two parameters :
+This function takes two parameters:

 1. a request instance :class:`django:django.http.HttpRequest`
 2. a user instance :class:`django.contrib.auth.models.User`